ibm-cloud-docs/log-analysis/tutorial/kube.md

    Every time you log in to the {{site.data.keyword.containerlong_notm}} CLI to work with your cluster, you must run this setup to set the path to the cluster's configuration file as a session variable. {{site.data.keyword.containerlong_notm}} uses this variable to find a local configuration file and certificates that are necessary to connect with your cluster.
    {: tip}

-3. Create a Kubernetes secret to store your logDNA ingestion key for your service instance.
-The LogDNA ingestion key is used to open a secure web socket to the logDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
+3. Create a Kubernetes secret to store your logging ingestion key for your service instance.
+The logging ingestion key is used to open a secure web socket to the logging ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.

     ```
     kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<logDNA_ingestion_key>